Sexual Misconduct Policy & Procedures for Students

 - Information regarding contacts to report discrimination

 The university defines consent as a freely and affirmatively communicated willingness to participate in sexual activity, expressed by mutually understandable, unambiguous words or actions.

 Adjudication of Consent

-- It is the responsibility of the initiator of the sexual activity to ensure that the other person involved has given consent to engage in sexual activity.
+- It is the responsibility of the initiator of the sexual activity to ensure any person involved has given consent to engage in sexual activity.

 - At any time, a participant can communicate that the participant no longer consents to continuing the activity.

-- Consent may not be obtained through the use of force, coercion, intimidation or manipulation.
+- Consent may not be obtained through the use of force (actual or implied, immediate or future), whether that force be physical, threats, intimidation, coercion, or manipulation.

-- Consent may not be given by someone who is not of legal age or who is mentally or physically incapacitated or disabled, including through the use of alcohol, other drugs or any other condition.
+- Consent may not be given by someone who is not of legal age or who is mentally or physically incapacitated, including incapacitation caused by voluntary or involuntary consumption of alcohol, other drugs, or any other condition.

 - A lack of physical or other resistance on the part of a participant does not constitute consent.